tedsanders/tedsanders.github.io/_posts/2018-07-10-on-zipper-merging.md

 Springing forth like Batman to the bat signal, at any complaint of a cutting driver, the zipper merge proponent interrupts with smug condescension, in words likely not far from these:

-"---Actually, it's *not* rude to race down the left lane and merge in at the end.
+"---Actually, it's *not* rude to zoom down the left lane and merge in at the end.
 In fact, zipper merging is what you're supposed to do.
 The [Minnesota Department of Transportation website](https://www.dot.state.mn.us/latemerge/) says so.
 All you virtue-signaling whiners are actually wrong, inefficient, and unsafe.
 We cutters are merely being rewarded for our superior cleverness and moral correctness when we zoom by you chumps."

-The paragraph above is boneheaded and wrong.
+I believe this argument to not only be wrong, but dangerous.
 Here why.

 The Minnesota Department of Transportation lists three benefits of the zipper merge:

 1.  **Greater safety**, because the zipper merge limits the difference in speeds between the two lanes
 1.  **Less blockage of earlier offramps**, because the zipper merge fills two lanes rather than one, backing up only half the distance
 1.  **Reduced feelings of unfairness, road rage, and 'forced' merges**, since zipper merging limits the ability and incentive to cut

 (Notably, faster throughput is *not* a given reason.
 Minnesota's empirical analysis found no difference in throughput, and other empirical and theoretical work seems to have mixed results, from my brief Googling.
-A brief literature review is provided in an appendix at the end.)
+A literature review is provided in an appendix at the end of this article.)

 Two of these three reasons for the zipper merge are very important, so I'm going to repeat them in all caps.